 travelhelix tip: if you prefer to “look at” Porto rather than “live in” Porto, search for accommodation that lists “views of Porto” as a feature.
 If you’re skeptical, ask them to send you pictures of the views you can expect!

-insider’s tip: some of D’s family members and friends stayed at The Yeatman Hotel in 2016 and had an incredible experience.
-Located in the hills of Gaia, this 5-star hotel offers breathtaking views of the Douro River and central Porto beyond it.
+insider’s tip: some family and friends stayed at The Yeatman Hotel in 2016 and had an incredible experience.
+Located in the hills of Gaia, this 5-star hotel offers breathtaking views of the Douro River and central Porto.

 Where we slept